Engineering-Research-and-Development/fiware-true-connector/docs/broker.md

 ## Broker

-The TRUE Connector integrates some endpoints for interacting with an IDS Broker:

 ### SelfDescription

 Self Description document, in json format, for connector, can be found at following URL - GET request